 To find out the best possible recommendation regarding the interior wall and ceiling design for ensuring the proper speech intelligibility during the jury session.

-First part of this paper focuses on the selection of a suitable case jury room for examining the present acoustical condition.
+The first part of this paper focuses on the selection of a suitable case jury room for examining the present acoustical condition.
 Then, the room was analyzed by environment measurement instruments such as sound meters to measure the factor readings.
 Finally, an experimental ceiling design was provided and wall panel was recommended to provide a feasible sonic environment in the jury room.

-It is expected that this paper will help designers to comprehend the significance of proper acoustical quality in architecture jury rooms considering the proper sonic environment which will not only reduce the pressure on energy demand such as electrical aids, but also improve the occupants’ health condition.
+It is expected that this paper will help designers to comprehend the significance of proper acoustical quality in architecture jury rooms considering the proper sonic environment which will not only reduce the pressure on energy demand such as electrical aids but also improve the occupants’ health condition.

-Factors Affecting the Speech Intelligibity
+Factors Affecting the Speech Intelligibility

 Rooms such as classroom/jury room are intended for speech communication between the teachers and students (Amasuomo, 2013) and jury room serves the same purpose, where the presenter/student presents and jurors throw their opinion by verbal communication.
 The negative effect of poor intelligibility is more obvious when listening in a second language (Generally English, whether the first language is Bengali) in which the audience is less able to use context to guess particular words (Bradley, 1986).
-The other factor is that, the listeners with any hearing impairment will be more affected by inadequate acoustics and excessive noise, as well as the very young and very old listeners with normal hearing (Amasuomo, 2013).
-These groups are less capable of processing the speech sounds to correctly determine their meanings.
+The other factor is that the listeners with any hearing impairment will be more affected by inadequate acoustics and excessive noise, as well as the very young and very old listeners with normal hearing (Amasuomo, 2013).
+These groups are less capable of processing speech sounds to correctly determine their meanings.
 Therefore, jury room acoustic considerations for very old listeners should also be undertaken, so that they have equal access to the speech communication.

+Reverberation Time (RT)

-Reverberation Time (RT): The reverberation time of a room is defined as the time required for the sound pressure level in a room to decrease by 60 dB after the sound is stopped, and is calculated by the formula:
+The reverberation time of a room is defined as the time required for the sound pressure level in a room to decrease by 60 dB after the sound is stopped, and is calculated by the formula:

 RT= 0.16V/(A+V) ………………………………………… ………………………………………….
 (1)